People-Powered Fair Maps

 EMPOWER VOTERS TO CHOOSE

 Elections should be determined by voters, not politicians who draw maps.
 Voters should pick their elected officials, not the other way around.
 In our current system, politicians can draw their own district lines to pick their voters and protect themselves.
-A special redistricting commission empowers voters instead.
+A special redistricting commission would empower voters and maximize representation instead.

 CHEATERS SHOULDN’T WIN

 Relying on politicians to fix the redistricting system is like putting the fox in charge of the henhouse.
 We need clear and impartial rules.
-By making the process open and honest, we can protect our fundamental right to vote.
+If we make the process open and honest, we can protect our fundamental right to vote.
 We have the opportunity to prevent gerrymandering, create rules that apply evenly to both parties, and send a message that voters come first, not self-interested politicians.

 What is redistricting?
 What is gerrymandering?